-Ethic Romanians are one of the most entrepreneurial, talented, hardworking and appreciated group of professionals in the United Sates.
-More Romanians coming to the America means more business, more travel, more jobs and billions of dollars added to our economy.
+Ethnic Romanians are one of the most entrepreneurial, talented, hardworking and appreciated group of professionals in the United States.
+More Romanians coming to America means more business, more travel, more jobs and billions of dollars added to our economy.
 It would also generate more Romanian-American trade, economic cooperation and investments.
 Romania’s economy is one of the most vigorous in Europe with the growth on the continent in 2016!

 There are approximately one million Romanian Americans in the US.
 They and their ancestors have contributed much to the development and prosperity of their adopted country as well as to its freedom and independence.
 Form George Pomutz, to Emil Palade and Peter Georgescu, ethnic Romanians are credited with buying Alaska, winning the Nobel Prize or running billion dollar companies.
 The geniality of our IT people remains legendary.
 To open the doors to free exchange of visitors to Romania is to recognize our shared values over more than two centuries of cultivating a very special relationship.

 Please read the petition below to become aware of important points surrounding the issue.

 Call your representative as soon as you can.
 Your calls need to be answered by a real person that will give you his or her name (as opposed to email collection) this will have a far greater impact.

 Why is this the right time to ask for the VWP?